The Role of AI in Pharma, Biotech, and Drug Discovery

 Experimental Design & Automation38%

-► Only 14% reported no meaningful use of AI in discovery, signaling industry-wide transition from experimentation to adoption.
+► Only 14% reported no meaningful use of AI in drug discovery, signaling an industry-wide transition from experimentation toward practical AI adoption in pharmaceutical R&D workflows.

 2. Measured and Expected Impact